Yuze-Zhao/Yuze-Zhao.github.io/index.md

 <img src="https://chaoanli.github.io/chaoan.jpg" class="floatpic" width="360" height="480">

-Here is **Chaoan Li (Lance, 李朝安)**.
+Here is **Chaoan Li (李朝安)**.

 I am a master student majoring in **Pure Mathematical** at Beijing Normal University.
-Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Dachun Yang](http://math0.bnu.edu.cn/~dcyang/index.html).
+Currently, I work as a research assistant in the Innovative Intellectual Base for Pure Mathematical, Harmonic Analysis and its Applications, advised by [Prof. Dachun Yang](http://math0.bnu.edu.cn/~dcyang/index.html).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *cali@mail.bnu.edu.cn*